A Deep Well of Resources

-Nutrition and Integrative Health
+Integrative Health Studies

 Works in support of this program include standard nutrition journals with access to additional articles through our EBSCO databases such as Food Science Source.
 Material on the healing properties of food, health conditions, and recipes are a highlight of this collection.